abderrahimlab/sql_data_analysis_retail_sales/README.md

 WHERE
     total_sale > 1000;
 ```
-06 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category
+06. Count transactions by gender and category
 ```sql
 SELECT
     DISTINCT category,